vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

     | healthy      | "false"      |         1 |
     ...

-There are many issues with this design including unnecessary join, single type (usually as string or a blob), single layer of indirection and so on.
-We've all been there at one point in our careers.
-With the advance of NoSQL databases the attention shifted to more flexible data structures.
-The most radical argument of the proponents of such move essentially boiled down to highlighting this kind of problems as mentioned above.
+However, this approach has its downsides - it can lead to unnecessary joins, single type (usually a string or a blob), and a single layer of indirection.
+With the rise of NoSQL databases, the focus has shifted towards more flexible data structures as a solution to these issues.

-A more sensible approach that was to store the status data in the same table as sensors and use some structured format such as XML or JSON, like following
+A more sensible approach is to store the status data in the same table as the sensors, using a structured format such as XML or JSON.
+For example, in PostgreSQL:

     | sensor_id | sensor_location | sensor_status           |
     +-----------+-----------------+-------------------------+